saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ### `timeZone`
 <p><small>| STRING |</small></p>

-Allows you to set a custom time zone for your test.
-If the `timeZone` name has two or more or words, you'll need to separate the words with either a space or an underscore (i.e., Los Angeles would be `Los_Angeles`).
-We support location names (not their paths), as shown in the example below.
+Allows you to set a custom time zone for your test based on a city name.
+Most major cities are supported.

   * **For Desktop VMs**: can be configured with custom time zones.
 This feature should work on all operating systems, however time zones on Windows VMs are approximate.
-The time zone will usually default to whatever local time zone is on your selected data center, but this cannot be guaranteed.
-You can find a complete list of time zones [here](https://en.wikipedia.org/wiki/Lists_of_time_zones).
+The time zone defaults to UTC.
+Look for the "principal cities" examples on this [list of UTC time offsets](https://en.wikipedia.org/wiki/List_of_UTC_time_offsets).
   * **For iOS Devices**: you can use this capability to change the time on the Mac OS X VM, which will be picked up by the iOS simulator.
   * **For Android Devices**: this capability is not supported for Android devices, but for Android 7.2 or later, there is a workaround.
 Use the following ADB command to grant Appium notification read permission in order to use the time zone capability:
   ```java